Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Custom-Port-Menu.md

 # Custom Port Menu

 ## Description
-The Custom [Port](Port.md) Menu is available on the [Custom Function Node](Custom-Function-Node.md) and [Sub Graph](Sub-graph.md) output node.
+The Custom [Port](Port.md) Menu is displayed in the Inspector by clicking on the [Custom Function Node](Custom-Function-Node.md) and [Sub Graph](Sub-graph.md) output node.
 This menu allows you to add, remove, rename, reorder, and define the types of your custom input and output ports.

 ## How to Use
-Click the gear icon on the top right corner of the node to open the Custom Port Menu on top of the node.
-To close the menu, click the gear icon again.
-Using the gear icon to open the menu automatically deselects any current selections, and selects the current node attached to the menu.
+Select the [Custom Function Node](Custom-Function-Node.md) or the [Sub Graph](Sub-graph.md) output node to view the Custom Port Menu in the Inspector.
+To close the menu, click anywhere in the graph or on another graph-element.

 ![01](images/Custom-Port-Menu-Empty.png)